How transhipment at sea facilitates illegal, unreported and unregulated fishing that devastates our oceans

 Greenpeace highlights the continued governance gaps that allow malpractice in international waters to continue and calls for a strong Global Ocean Treaty that would provide a more holistic approach to ocean governance.

-Download our full report on transhipment at sea: Fishy Business
+Download the full report: Fishy Business